 Visual Artist working for over a decade in animation, post production, VFX design, general 3D and modeling.
 Works in film and commercials were he has collaborated with prestigious brands.
 In film he debuted as a director with a segment in the film ANTHROPOS, has been a post-production supervisor in multiple films including PVC-1 and as a VFX designer he created the Molly Aida steam-boat, the morpho butterfly and the deadly viper in KILLING KLAUS KINSKI.
 Holds a Master in animation and digital postproduction from Centro Integral de Estudios Especializados in Madrid, Spain.
 Studied cinematography at École Supérieur d’Études Cinématographiques in Paris, France and also screenwriting, producing and film distribution at Escuela Internacional de Cine in San Antonio de los Baños, Cuba.

 Colombian film producer, director and editor.
-Founded Solar in 2010.
-Since 2013, he redirected the company towards the production of experimental and non experimental films and also established a cinema academy.
-In mid 2019 he partnered with advertising designer and artist Andrés Caycedo Franco to open a new business unit focused on the writing and production of cinematic commercials.
+Founded Solar in 2010 and since 2013, has redirected the company towards the production of experimental and non experimental films besides also establishing Solar Cinema Academy.
 Is a producer in three feature films and currently develops three more.
 Has completed LUZ(2019), BAD LUCKY GOAT(2017) and ANTHROPOS(2015).
-He develops CAVICHE, LA DIVA and his own directorial debut SAVANTS.
-Has directed, produced and edited the experimental short films SINCARD(2016) and SEPARATION(In Post).
-Has also co-directed, produced and edited the experimental short film HEDONE(In Post) and the experimental feature film ANTHROPOS(2015).
+He develops CAVICHE, SAVANTS (His own directorial debut) and Spiros Stathoulopoulos' upcoming film.
+Has directed, produced and edited the experimental short films SINCARD(2016), RES(2020) and SEPARATION(In Post).
+Has also co-directed, produced and edited the experimental short film HEDONE(2020) and the experimental feature film ANTHROPOS(2015).
 Was the First AD in KILLING KLAUS KINSKI(2016) and FUCKING GAMES, which he also co-produced and co-edited.
-Outside Solar Cinema he was briefly involved in catering management for the Netflix title TRIPLE FRONTIER(2019) and in the postproduction management for BRIZNA(2019) produced by Perrenque Films. - Trailers for his work at Solar Cinema are exhibited in the Filmography Section -
+Outside Solar Cinema, he was briefly involved in the Netflix title TRIPLE FRONTIER(2019) . - Trailers for his work at Solar Cinema are exhibited in the Filmography Section -